joaopedrovbs/change-address-GP2Y0E03/README.md

 # How to do the modification

+## Solder a wire to the VPP pad on your sensor

+Follow the diagram on page 28 of SHARP's [Application Note](https://global.sharp/products/device/lineup/data/pdf/datasheet/gp2y0e02_03_appl_e.pdf).

 ## Change the #defines to your match your setup
-Open the code and go to the first lines to change the VPP pin and desired `new address data` for the sensor according to the following table:
+Open the code and go to the first lines to change the define of the VPP pin to the one you connected on your system, and the desired **Data** for the `NEW_ADRESS` define to be programmed into the sensor according to the following table:

 ### Possible NEW_ADDRESS data

-This instructions were also written by [dbaba on his repo](https://github.com/dbaba/gp2y0e03-address-programmer) so go ther to checkout more!
+This instructions were also written by [dbaba on his repo](https://github.com/dbaba/gp2y0e03-address-programmer) so go there to checkout more!

 Choose the `NEW_ADDRESS` on the  `Data` column value of the following table.